benhoff/blog/content/qt-android-speech-to-text.md

 Summary: Getting Speech to Text and Text to Speech to work in Android

 This is the blog post that I wish I would have had about two weeks ago.
-You can totally get Qt/QML to work with Android's Speech to Text and Text to Speech API's builtin, but it ain't going to be easy.
+You can totally get Qt/QML to work with Android's Speech to Text and Text to Speech API's, but it isn't easy.
 So let's get started.

 First we're going to need someway to trigger a listen and display some text.
-So we'll use a button and a text field to show our results.
-And before you ask, is this app going to win any design awards?
+So we'll use a button to trigger and a text field to show our results.

+Before you ask, is this app going to win any design awards?
 No, it certainly won't.

 ```
 // main.qml